 4-H Youth Development team wins national diversity award

-UC 4-H Youth Development advisors Dorina Espinoza, Russell Hill, Fe Moncloa and Keith Nathaniel and 4-H associate director Shannon Horrillo have won the National Extension Diversity Award for systematically enhancing the intercultural competency of 4-H personnel and others in California.
-The National Extension Diversity Award was presented Sunday, Nov.
+4-H Youth Development advisors Dorina Espinoza, Russell Hill, Fe Moncloa and Keith Nathaniel and 4-H associate director Shannon Horrillo have won the National Extension Diversity Award for systematically enhancing the intercultural competency of 4-H personnel and others in California.
+Moncloa and Hill accepted the National Extension Diversity Award on behalf of the UC ANR team on Sunday, Nov.
 13, at the 129th Association of Public and Land-grant Universities Annual Meeting in Austin, Texas.